Working Group on Environment

 The Barents Protected Area Network (BPAN) is a major initiative of the NPS.Its main aim is to safeguard biodiversity and maintain the ecosystem services of the region.
 In December 2017 its second phase, which focused on forests that are especially important for biodiversity, ended.
 The project on high conservation value forests compiled extensive data on these forests, and the results can be used when further developing the protected area network of the Barents Region.

-The Subrgoup on Water Issues of the BEAC Working Group on Environment coordinates and implements cooperation related to water management and monitoring.
+The Subrgoup on Nature and Water of the BEAC Working Group on Environment (WGE) coordinates and implements cooperation related to water management and monitoring.
 The main areas of work are improvement of drinking water quality and sustainable management and use of transboundary water resources.
 Due to hazardous pollutants, access to clean drinking water still remains a challenge in North-West Russia.
 The management of transboundary waterways in the Barents region has been developed further with several targeted projects.
 Transboundary cooperation on wider environmental monitoring, such as the Pasvik Monitoring Program is also supported in the subgroup work.

 One of the subgroup's initiatives, Cross-border Dialogue and Multi-Use Planning in the Pasvik and Grense Jakobselv catchements, was recently approved for funding by the Kolarctic CBC programme.
 The project aims to identify, prioritize and coordinate future envinronmental measures regarding the management of Pasvik and Grense Jakobselv river basins.
 The two rivers are located in the Norwegian, Russian and Finnish border region and are exposed to pollution from industrial and economic activities.
 The project results in a new joint Programme of Measures for the years 2020-2030.